The Giants Causeway legend is arguably one of the best know tales from Irish mythology.

 Along came a messenger

 He was there to deliver a message that was sent by an infamous Scottish giant named Benandonner.
-Benandonner wanted to challenge Finn to a fight so he could prove to Finn and everyone else that he was bigger and stronger than any giant in Ireland.
+Benandonner wanted to challenge Fionn to a fight so that he could prove that he was bigger and stronger than any giant in Ireland.

 He decided that the quickest way across would be to build a path big and strong enough to hold his weight.
 Finn made his way out to the Antrim coast and began tearing up large chunks of coastline and firing them into the water.

 Meanwhile, back in Scotland…

 After two long tedious days, a path long enough to connect the two countries had been built.
-Still furious, Finn wasted no time and began charging across the path towards Scotland and Benandonner.
+Still furious, the giant Finn McCool wasted no time and began charging across the path towards Scotland and Benandonner.

 However, across the pond, the exhausted Scottish giant had decided to grab 40 winks and ended up falling asleep by the shore.

 A cunning plan was hatched